Darker than Black: Shikkoku no Hana: Publication

-Volume list
+Volumes

 Reception

 Although the first volume was not mentioned by Oricon, Darker than Black: Shikkoku no Hana was a commercial success in Japan with the second tankōbon volume selling 60,780 units upon release.
 The third volume sold 31,248 units upon release and later reached 77,566 units.
 The fourth and final volume sold 40,496 units upon its release and reached a total of 70,783 units the following week.

 Critical response to Shikkoku no Hana was generally positive.
 Journaldujapon referred to the series as a well-worth buy for fans of the anime, enjoying both original and returning characters which helped the readers immerse themselves in the narrative.
 Despite Darker than Black being a spin-off of the original series, the narrative was praised by critics for being accessible.
 Hei's characterization was also praised by Manga News and Manga Sanctuary for his complexity and charisma.
 However, Manga-News lamented that Harvest's motivations were disappointing, finding him uninteresting for a psychopath as originally introduced.
 PlaneteBD found the first volume interesting but lamented the inclusion of stereotypes.
 Manga News enjoyed the number of new characters, since they provide several different subplots.

 The art was praised by PlaneteBD as being dynamic and effective.
 Manga Sanctuary was impressed by the artwork and noted that the color pages were also well done.
 Manga News stated that Iwahara has completely immersed himself in the universe of Darker Than Black.